 552. Nobel Prize Laureates in Hispanic Literature (3)

-The principal purpose of the course is to study the Nobel Prize Laureates from Spain and/or Spanish America to ascertain their literary greatness within the genre each one represents in Europe and the Western Hemisphere.
+This course studies the Nobel Prize laureates from Spain and the Americas to ascertain their literary greatness within the genre each one represents.
 May be repeated for credit.

 558. Colonial Literature of the Americas (3); 3,1 Alt Fa